authgear/authgear-server/docs/specs/user-model.md

 Secondary authenticators are additional authentication methods to ensure higher degree of confidence in authenticity.

-### Authenticator Tags

-Each authenticator may have associated tags, they are used for determining:
-- whether the authenticator is primary or secondary, or not used in authentication.
-- whether the authenticator is the default when there are multiple authenticators.

-The authenticator tags are persisted along with the authenticator, so changing the configuration would not affect the interpretation of existing authenticators.

 ### Authenticator Types

 #### Password Authenticator

-Password authenticator is a primary authenticator.
-Every user has at most 1 password authenticator.
+Password authenticator can be primary or secondary.
+Every user has at most 1 primary password authenticator, and at most 1 secondary password authenticator.

 #### TOTP Authenticator

-TOTP authenticator is either primary or secondary.
+TOTP authenticator can only be secondary.

 TOTP authenticator is specified in [RFC6238](https://tools.ietf.org/html/rfc6238) and [RFC4226](https://tools.ietf.org/html/rfc4226).